makrai/notes/zimmermann11-modeltheo-sem.md

     formal model
-  * => no matter how closely a given system of constraints and/or meaning postulates may approximate Logical Space, it will never be able to pin down a specific model, let alone specific extensions of all expressions.
-In
+  * => no matter how closely a given system of constraints and/or meaning postulates may approximate Logical Space, it will never be able to pin down a specific model, let alone specific extensions of all expressions
     * given any term A (of some language L) and any pure set x, there will be an appropriate model M x = (U x , F) (for L), according to which [[A]] M x = x;
-    * M x may be constructed from any given appropriate model M = (U, F) by replacing [[A]] M with x (and simultaneously x with U, in case x∈U) – thereby preserving appropriateness, by (43).
+    * M x may be constructed from any given appropriate model M = (U, F) by replacing [[A]] M with x (and simultaneously x with U, in case x ∈ U) – thereby preserving appropriateness, by (43).
 This only reflects the strategy of having inhabitants of Logical Space represented by arbitrary set-theoretic objects and is thus hardly surprising
-    * a similar line of thought does give rise to interesting consequences for the relation between reference and truth This is the gist of the following permutation argument,
+    * a similar line of thought does give rise to interesting consequences for the relation between reference and truth
+      * This is the gist of the following permutation argument,
       * made famous by Putnam (1977, 1980) with predecessors including Newman (1928), Jeffrey (1964), Field (1975), and Wallace (1977);
         * see Devitt (1983), Lewis (1984), Abbott (1997), Williams (2005), and
           Button (2011) for critical discussion of its impact Given a model M for a language L, the extensions according to any isomorphic